Gösta Bagge: Political career

 Bagge was initially active in local politics in Stockholm, where he was a member of the city council from 1913 to 1926.
 He was then a member of the upper chamber of the Riksdag from 1932 to 1936, and of the lower chamber from 1937 to 1947.

 Bagge was named leader of the National Organization of the Right after the sudden retirement of Arvid Lindman in 1935.
 He remained the party's leader until 1944, when he was succeeded by Fritiof Domö.
 Bagge was a social conservative politician within the rightist party, but had a liberal view of economic affairs.
 He was a harsh critic of the economic policies of the social democratic finance minister Ernst Wigforss.
-Bagge was also minister of education and ecclesiastical affairs in the Hansson III Cabinet, a coalition government, from 13 December 1939 to 15 December 1944.
+Bagge was also Minister of Education and Ecclesiastical Affairs in the Hansson III Cabinet, a coalition government, from 13 December 1939 to 15 December 1944.

-In government he was the leading supporter of Finland's fight for survival against the Soviet Union during World War II and wanted to give aid to the Nordic neighbor country.
+In government he was the leading supporter of Finland's fight for survival against the Soviet Union during World War II and wanted to give aid to the Nordic neighbour country.